carlitox477/git-github-basics/README.md

 ## Fast-forward merge
 Merge moves HEAD forward but doen't create new commit.
 We can say that the branch that call the merge is just updated.
 ![Merge fast forward](img/merge_fast_forward.png)

+The command __git merge --squash branch_name__ allow us to group all the extra commits from branch_name to the stagging area of the current branch to make one single commit